Article

 Unit Trusts and OEICS are categorised by the Investment Association into 45 different sectors, which define the areas in which they can invest.
 This means investors can easily identify funds that might meet their needs and compare them with each other.

-When you select funds, you should understand what each one aims to do and the role each plays in your portfolio, as well as have a good understanding of the objectives and risks involved, so do check the fund’s Key Investor Information Document in particular, and all relevant fund literature, before investing.
+When you select funds, you should understand what each one aims to do and the role each plays in your portfolio, as well as have a good understanding of the objectives and risks involved, so check the fund’s Key Investor Information Document in particular, and all other relevant fund literature, before investing.

 If you already have some ideas on where to invest but need some help choosing individual funds, then our Preferred List can help.
 Our Research Team has created the list to highlight what we consider to be good-quality options in each of the major areas for new investment.